S3 Modern Studies

 Learning Modern Studies helps to create and develop informed, active citizens who are able to compare their world with other societies and cultures.
-The study of Modern Studies aims to provide pupils with an awareness of the social and political issues that they will meet throughout their life.
-A variety of topics can be studied during the Third Year of the Broad General Education phase.
+The study of Modern Studies aims to provide pupils with an awareness of the social and political issues on a national and international scale.
+It is an excting and fast moving subject and a variety of topics are studied as part of the Curriculum for Excellence ‘People in Society’.

 The units of work in Modern Studies provide our pupils with a platform to enjoy engaging and active learning experiences.
 Pupils will acquire and develop skills such as analysis and evaluation of information in order to detect a lack of objectivity, making decisions and justifying conclusions and making arguments in a balanced way.
 In addition to this, pupils will learn the importance of strong literacy skills in all areas of their work.